 It is worth updating all installed themes, not only the one currently active.
 Inactive themes can still be exploited if they contain known vulnerabilities, so keeping them current or removing ones you no longer need is good practice.

-Installing and managing WordPress themes takes a few minutes once you know where to look.
+Knowing how to install a WordPress theme, whether free themes pulled straight from the WordPress dashboard or paid ones added by upload, takes only a few minutes once you know where to look.
 The built-in catalogue covers most needs, and the upload route handles anything sourced externally.
-If you want a hosting environment built around WordPress, take a look at our WordPress hosting plans.
+Themes and the sites built on them run best on hosting tuned for WordPress, which is what our WordPress hosting plans are designed for.